 - The price of $150 + S&H may be more than you’re willing to pay, especially if you also need a pair of Olympic lifting shoes for squats

 - For the price point, an ankle strap would have been nice

 Risto Sports Deadlift Shoes

-UPDATE: These shoes are no longer available.
-It appears that Risto Sports went out of business some time around mid-2018, for unknown reasons.
+UPDATE: These deadlift shoes are no longer available.
+It appears that Risto Sports went out of business around mid-2018, for unknown reasons.

-This is the only wood-heeled deadlifting shoe on the market.
-This is an incredibly well-crafted shoe that will last years of heavy use thanks to the quality materials and construction that you'd expect from any Risto shoe.
-However, as I'll get into, it has some specs that may make it less than ideal for deadlifts, despite it being made/marketed for that purpose.
+These are incredibly well-crafted shoes that will last years thanks to the quality materials and construction that you’d expect from Risto.
+However, as I’ll discuss, they have some specs that may make them less than ideal for deadlifts, despite being designed and marketed for that purpose.

-- Thick metatarsal strap provides exceptional support and balance
+- The thick metatarsal strap provides exceptional support and balance

 - Very high quality materials and construction